What is the best cheap food to buy when broke?

 Sausages come in so many different flavors and form many different dishes.
 Sausage pasta bake, sausage casserole, or the great British favorite of bangers and mash.

-Subscribe to my FREE Resource Library and download the free master list of the 55 best cheap foods you can buy and over 20 cheap meal ideas!
+Subscribe to my FREE Resource Library and download the free master list of the 55 cheapest groceries you can buy and over 20 cheap meal ideas!

 Canned tuna is a go to protein for a quick sandwich or a quick dinner of tuna pasta tray bake.
 It’s fast, it’s cheap and it’s delicious!